 Out here on the left fringe of ‘60s - style activism, we don’t go in much for ritual.
 We lefties are about freedom, innovation, always finding a new and better way to do things.

 Still, there is something to be said for ritual.
 Repeating the same activity year after year creates an illusion that things never change, that we can turn back the clock for a moment and pretend things are still the way they used to be.
-So I’m going to repeat a column I’ve published several times on Thanksgiving.
-It’s my own little ritual.
+So I’m going to repeat a column I’ve published several times before.
+It’s my own little ritual, one I do every year at this time.

-Even if you are one of those ‘60s - style anti-ritualists, I bet that on Thanksgiving you do some kind of ritual, something old and familiar, too.
-Maybe you gather with the same folks you share dinner with every Thanksgiving.
+Even if you are a devotee of ‘60s - style chaos and anarchy, I bet that on Thanksgiving you do some kind of ritual, something old and familiar, too.
+Maybe you gather with the same folks every year to share a Thanksgiving dinner that couldn't be beat.
 Maybe you fix the trimmings in the same way as always.
-Or maybe, like so many of us, you sing along with Arlo.
+And maybe, like so many of us, you sing along with Arlo.

 No, we don’t really believe that we can get anything we want at Alice’s Restaurant, excepting Alice.
 But it takes us back to a time when we believed we might get anything we wanted, even though we wanted the world, and we wanted it now!
-Everyone we knew really could imagine fifty people a day walking into the draft board, singin’ a bar of Alice's Restaurant and walking out, creating the Alice's Restaurant Anti-Massacre Movement.
+Everyone we knew really could imagine fifty people a day -- I say fifty people a day -- walking into the draft board, singin’ a bar of Alice's Restaurant and walking out, creating the Alice's Restaurant Anti-Massacre Movement.
 And all we had to do was sing along the next time it came around on the guitar.

 SCROLL TO CONTINUE WITH CONTENT